Thursday, 11 May 2017

 A few strange facts for those that are interested.
 I'm no longer the youngest town councillor and now that honour goes to somebody that's actually young; 20 year old Will Ellliott (Conservative, Central Ward).
 There now no longer any Cornwall Councillors on the town council, certainly the first time this has happened since 2009, maybe before?
 I was the only person in Penzance East to stand for election in both 2013 and 2017 and I am the longest serving Councillor in this ward.
 The second longest serving is Steve Cordel (Labour) elected in a by election last year.
 Only 4 councillors that were new in 2013 are now on the council myself, Nigel Pengelly (Future for Penzance, Promenade), Dick Cliffe (Independent, Central) and Nigel Davis (Independent, Newlyn and Mousehole).
 Only 3 town councillors remain from before 2013 and all have been town mayors before: Jack Dixon (Lib Dem, Heamoor), Roy Mann (Independent, Gulval) and Dennis Axford (Independent, Newlyn and Mousehole).

 Although I don't think there's probably ever been so much change on the town council and that's a good thing for the town.
 I will finish by expressing my admiration for those councillors that have served this town in the past.
-Friend and foe (and both) alike, I've seen a lot of the time, effort and energy put into this town and they should be thanked for volunteering their time and standing up for what they believe in.
+Friend and foe (and both) alike, The truth is I've seen a great deal of the time, effort and energy put into this town and they should be thanked for volunteering their time and standing up for what they believe in.